 A lot of photographers talk about adding emotion to a photograph.
 But what exactly does that mean and how can you do it?
-Basically it means evoking an emotional response in the viewer and there are many tried and true ways to do that.
-Here are some easy ways to do that though there are literally hundreds of other ways.
+Basically, it means evoking an emotional response in the viewer and there are many tried and true ways to do that.
+Many of the ways in which you can add emotion to your photographs are via great composition.

 On the other hand, blue or green can be quite emotionally calming like in this serene coastal landscape.

 2. Subject Matter

 Some subjects just inherently provoke an emotional response in people.
 Take, for example, a spider.
 We have been conditioned to fear spiders and so a spider acting in an aggressive fashion by attacking the camera will generate a strong sense of fear in many people.
 Simply choosing a subject matter that is perceived as aggressive can help add emotion to a photograph.

 This one is related to colour, but using strong contrast in an image can help provoke strong emotion in the audience of the image.
 The viewer might have many different responses, but boredom is unlikely to be one of them.
 Strong contrast is an aggressive, threatening or looming element in an image just as weak contrast can be used as a calming element.

 Notice how the lack of contrast makes this image more calming:

 In much the same way that certain subject matter can evoke an emotional response, so can various human or animal expressions.
 A dark scowl can be menacing as can a roar from a tiger.
 Notice how the different expressions of the big cats below elicit a different from the viewer.